Amy Heckerling: 1980s

 Heckerling's first feature was Fast Times at Ridgemont High (1982), based on the non-fiction account of a year in the life of California high school students as observed by undercover Rolling Stone journalist Cameron Crowe.
 When Heckerling first signed on to do a feature for Universal, she read a lot of scripts, but it was Crowe's script for Fast Times at Ridgemont High that stood out to her.
 Although she loved the script, she felt that it bore the marks of excessive studio interference, so she read the novel, determined which parts were strongest, and sat down with Crowe to rework the script.
-The film helped launch the careers of numerous stars including Phoebe Cates, Judge Reinhold, and Jennifer Jason Leigh.
+The film helped launch the careers of numerous stars, including Jennifer Jason Leigh, Judge Reinhold and Phoebe Cates.

 In addition, it marks early appearances by several actors who later became stars, including Nicolas Cage, Forest Whitaker, Eric Stoltz, and Anthony Edwards.
 Most notable, however, is the appearance of Sean Penn as Jeff Spicoli, who was launched into stardom by his performance.
 Heckerling describes casting Penn, whom she first met while he was sitting on the floor outside of the casting office, as a feeling of being overwhelmed by his intensity, even though all he had done was look up at her.
 She knew that this was her Spicoli, even though they had seen other people who had read better for the role.
-Ally Sheedy read for the role of Leigh's character Stacy Hamilton, but Heckerling decided that she wanted someone that seemed younger and more fragile.
-(Jennifer is more than 4 months older than Ally.)
+Ally Sheedy read for the role of Leigh's character Stacy Hamilton, but Heckerling decided that she wanted someone that seemed younger and more fragile (though Jennifer Jason Leigh is more than four months older than Ally Sheedy).

 Heckerling was discriminating about the film's soundtrack.
 Originally, the film was supposed to have music in it by bands like the Eagles.
 "I guess a lot of people like that stuff, but being young as I was at the time, I really wanted a new edgy eighties music soundtrack.
 I wanted Fear, Oingo Boingo, The Go-Gos, Talking Heads, and the Dead Kennedys.
 I was one of those obnoxious teenagers that thought that the music I liked was great and everything else sucked.
 Getting that Oingo Boingo song in the film was a big fight.
 But I had to make some compromises and put in some songs that I didn't like at all."